MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

     When the Microsoft account is created, the user can then open the document by specifying the password for this Microsoft account.

-### Summary of supported scenarios for opening protected documents:
+### Supported scenarios for opening protected documents:

+The following table summaries the different authentication methods that are supported for opening protected documents.

 |Platforms for opening documents: Word, Excel, PowerPoint|Authentication by Azure AD|Authentication by Microsoft account|Authentication by social providers|
 |---------------|----------|-----------|-----------|